history-unibas/Postgresql-Project-Database/README.md

 ![entityRelations](entityRelations.svg)

-The tables StABS_Series and StABS_Dossier containing selected metadata available as linked open data by the State Archives of Basel.
+The tables StABS_Series and StABS_Dossier containing metadata from the Historical Land Registry (HGB) available as linked open data by the State Archives of Basel.

 For our research project, the images of the register cards of the historical land registry are stored and processed on the platform Transkribus (https://readcoop.eu/transkribus/).
 Selected information from Transkribus is additionally written into the tables Transkribus_Collection, Transkribus_Document, Transkribus_Page, Transkribus_Page, and Transkribus_TextRegion respectively, for analyses.

+The tables with the prefix project contain processed data relevant to our research project.

 ### StABS_Serie
 Elements of the StABS_Series entity represent streets.
 They are at the "Series" level at the State Archives.
 Series that do not have subordinate units at the State Archives are not represented in this table.
 Collections created on Transkribus for training models are also not represented in this and the following derived table.